metrom-xyz/erc20-test-tokens/README.md

 # Carrot v1 contracts

-This repo contains a drippable ERC20 token implementation plus a deployment script to easily get test ERC20 tokens in any EVM compatible chains.
+This repo contains a drippable ERC20 token implementation plus a deployment script to easily get test ERC20 tokens in any EVM compatible chain.

+The drip function automatically performs any decimal scaling needed so it's very simple and easy to drip tokens without having to do manual conversions beforehand.

 ## Existing deployments